How Often Should You Use a Hair Mask?

 Frizzy hair needs moisture to calm flyaways, and a moisturizing mask does the trick.
 Apply once a week — or more often if you're still noticing stray strands.

 Fine hair loves a protein hair mask, which can help support weakened strands, preventing split ends and breakage.
 Apply once a week to avoid overloading your fragile strands.
-In between masks, use ENSO 01 Shampoo and Conditioner for Fine Hair to keep your strands optimally cleansed and moisturized.
+In between masks, use a hydtrating shampoo and conditioner to keep your strands optimally cleansed and moisturized.

 If you have dry hair or a dry scalp, the more moisture, the better!
 Apply a moisturizing mask twice a week to help nourish stressed-out strands, and boost your scalp's natural oil production.